 The decision to give your kids an allowance can be a bit controversial and you have to decide what makes sense for you and your family.

 You can decide to pay an allowance that isn’t tied to completing household chores.

 I am pro allowance and I’ll tell you why.

 First of all, I grew up getting an allowance so it’s the model I’m used to.
 But this definitely isn’t the main reason I want to give Miss O an allowance.

 Kids will need to buy things or spend money on outings.
 Whether that is supplies for school, books, toys, snacks, or going to the zoo or the movies, that costs money.
 Little kids are not going to have jobs so that money is going to come from us the parents.
 Whether we give them a weekly allowance or give them $25 to buy a particular thing, the money comes from us (until they can get their first jobs as teenagers).

-I like the idea of an allowance because it has a built-in pause factor.
+I like the idea of a weekly allowance because it has a built-in pause factor.
 Something that I think more adults need when it comes to making purchases.

 If we hand over money when our kids need or want something, then that is fairly instant gratification.
 But an allowance is a smaller amount of money, doled out usually weekly.
 If your child wants to buy something that is more than a week’s allowance, they need to save up.
 There is the built-in wait factor and I think that’s a super important muscle to develop.

 6 Important Budgeting Lessons to Teach Your Kids